sergeypedan/social-nets-db/README.md

 social_net.user_page(account_id: "id1234566789")   #=> "https://facebook.com/account/id1234566789"
 ```

-If you pass a username, whild the `SocialNet` supports user page URLs only via account ids, the method call will return `nil`.
+If you pass a username, while the `SocialNet` supports user page URLs only via account ids, the method call will return `nil`.

 You can check which is supported